 The Tower of London is a fortress, and has limited entry points.
 There is no fast track entry option and an element of queuing is to be expected on most days.
-All visitors are required undergo a bag check before gaining admission.
+All visitors are required to undergo a bag check before gaining admission.
 There may also be additional queuing for popular exhibitions once inside the Tower on busy days.

 These promotions can only be used to buy tickets on the day of your visit on site.
 Tickets cannot be purchased through our website.
 Separate terms and conditions apply - please check the relevant websites for more details.
-Tesco deal tokens cannot be used to purchase family tickets or membership.
+Tesco days out tokens cannot be used to purchase family tickets or membership.

 Only those named on the membership account can use a membership card to gain admission.
-If you are visiting with a friend who is not a member they will be required to purchase a ticket.
+If you are visiting with a friend who is not a member, they will be required to purchase a ticket.
 If you hold a joint or family membership the same terms and conditions apply, and only those named on the account will be granted admission using the card.

 Tickets for the Ceremony of the Keys are free of charge, but must be booked online.
 Most dates are sold out many months in advance, so please book early to avoid disappointment.

 If you lose something during your visit, please contact the nearest member of staff.
 All lost property is held by Business Reception.
 Alternatively, contact Visitor Services on VisitorServices.TOL@hrp.org.uk and we’ll do our best to try to reunite you with your property.